proteinreport/proteinreport.org/content/articles/designing-future-works-all/index.md

 date: 2023-03-07 07:56:27
 lastmod: 2023-03-07 07:56:27
 slug: /designing-future-works-all
-description: "Technological revolutions usually leave societies better off than they were before, but that’s never without some collateral damage.
-We are now at the dawn of an imminent Biological Revolution that promises to impact all areas of our lives, from health to food, climate, manufacturing, and much more.
-The general assumption is that technology is intrinsically neutral — it can be used for either good or bad and the outcome depends on the person or group who uses it.
-However, history has shown us time and time again that this is not entirely true."
+description: "The general assumption is that technology is intrinsically neutral — it can be used for either good or bad and the outcome depends on the person or group who uses it.
+However, history has shown us time and again that this is not entirely true."
-excerpt: "Technological revolutions usually leave societies better off than they were before, but that’s never without some collateral damage.
-We are now at the dawn of an imminent Biological Revolution that promises to impact all areas of our lives, from health to food, climate, manufacturing, and much more.
-The general assumption is that technology is intrinsically neutral — it can be used for either good or bad and the outcome depends on the person or group who uses it.
-However, history has shown us time and time again that this is not entirely true."
+excerpt: "The general assumption is that technology is intrinsically neutral — it can be used for either good or bad and the outcome depends on the person or group who uses it.
+However, history has shown us time and again that this is not entirely true."
 proteins: [Cell-Based, Microbial]
 products: [Meat, Dairy, Eggs, Seafood, Ingredients]
 topics: [Culture, Sci-Tech]